Events on Public Property

 *Grass areas include Northeast, Northwest, East and the Overlook area off Robinson Street.

-Please note, in some cases, additional applications, permits, fees and/or requirements will be necessary before an 18A Permit is issued.
+Please note, in some cases, additional applications, permits, fees and/or requirements will be necessary before a Special Event Permit is issued.
 These include:

 • City park rental